-Mount Athos is the most important monastic center, one of the holiest places for the Orthodox world, and a UNESCO World Heritage Site.
-Promotion of the monastic community as a major cultural heritage center and the relations of the Holy Community with the Greek State constitute high priorities of ecclesiastical diplomacy.
-In this context the supervision of the Ministry of Foreign Affairs through the Civil Governor of Mount Athos, in accordance with the provisions of Article 105 of the Constitution, should also be mentioned.
+Mount Athos is the most important monastic centre, one of the holiest shrines of the Orthodox world and a UNESCO World Heritage Site.
+Religious diplomacy tries to promote Mount Athos as a major cultural heritage centre and enhance the relations of the Holy Community with the Greek State.
+In this context, the Ministry of Foreign Affairs supervises Athos, through the Civil Governor of Mount Athos, in accordance with the provisions of Article 105 of the Constitution.